 All month long I've been writing about horror films but this week I decided to share some of the scariest moments from a few of my favorite fright filled movies.

 The House of Hammer (also known as Hammer's Halls of Horror) was a British film and comic magazine published between 1976 and 1978.
 The following pages are from issue #10, which featured a wonderful cover painted by artist Brian Lewis depicting Oliver Reed in Terence Fisher's Curse of the Werewolf (1961).
 The following sample pages … Continue reading Comic Book of the Week: Curse of the Werewolf

 Like many of my fellow Americans, I'm enjoying the Thanksgiving holiday so I've been distracted by family, good food, and drink.
-But I wanted to take a moment to shine a spotlight on The First Leading Lady of British Horror, Barbara Shelley.
-Shelley (who shares her name with one of my favorite poets) starred in … Continue reading The First Leading Lady of British Horror
+But I wanted to take a moment to shine a spotlight on the First Leading Lady of British Horror.
+Barbara Shelley (who happens to share her name with one of my favorite poets) starred … Continue reading The First Leading Lady of British Horror

 All summer long Turner Classic Movies is celebrating various actors with their ongoing "Summer Under the Stars" series.
 But August 10th is truly something to celebrate.
 Today TCM will be running films that feature one of my all-time favorite actors, the extraordinarily talented and incredibly handsome Dirk Bogarde.
 This would be worthy of mention no … Continue reading Spend Your Day With Dirk Bogarde